Devgambo/FinSage/README.md

-# 🧠 FinSolve AI Assistant
+# 🧠 FinSage AI Assistant

 A full-stack **Role-Based AI Assistant** for HR and Finance teams — powered by **FastAPI**, **React**, **Zustand**, and **LLM-based Retrieval-Augmented Generation (RAG)**.
 It enables authorized users (HRs, Analysts, etc.) to query internal documents securely and conversationally.